kiku511/usa-airports-viz/README.md

-This repository visualizes the airports in USA using QGIS.
+This repository visualizes the airports in USA using Leaflet.